 Best Overall: Cleary Bikes Gecko 12” 1 Speed

 Though this bicycle is on the more expensive side, you can feel good about this purchase because it will go the distance.
-Reviewers note that kids as young as 3 years old have easily made the transition from balance bike to a two-wheeler thanks to this bicycle.
+Customers note that kids as young as 3 years old have easily made the transition from balance bike to a two-wheeler thanks to this bicycle.

 When first introducing kids to the art of biking, a discreet handle under the seat makes it easy for parents to help kids along until they’re ready to balance the bike themselves.
 Then, once kids have mastered the art of biking and are comfortable on two wheels, the light aluminum frame and wide 12-inch wheels on this model makes it easy for first-time riders to maneuver.
 The bicycle also comes with a freewheel and front and rear brakes—a feature that makes it easy for new riders to brake safely.
 Kids will love that the sleek bicycle looks like a “big kid” bike and comes in a number of bright, bold colors.